-When you study Geography at Humboldt State, you’re part of something bigger.
+When you study Geography at Cal Poly Humboldt, you’re part of something bigger.
 A community of passionate teachers and students.
 A time-honored profession.
 A world of people and problems in need of solutions.
 Working in two state-of-the-art labs, you explore humankind’s ever-changing relationship to the environment.
 Then you use what you know out in the field, undertaking important research topics that interest you—like global warming, deforestation, ethnic conflict, urban planning and much more—in places that inspire you, from Northern California to Tibet.

 But innovative teaching, hands-on learning and unforgettable field study are just a few of the reasons our program stands out.
 Our professional-minded students also attend regional and national conferences each year, where their projects earn major awards and the respect of their fellow geographers.
 And we’re known far and wide for preparing students for success in graduate school and on the job.

 Do you care about the planet and its people beyond your daily routine?
 Are you feeling adventurous, with a desire to work outside the typical office setting?
-See how geography at Humboldt State can open up a whole world of possibilities.
+See how geography at Cal Poly Humboldt can open up a whole world of possibilities.